-Inventories: Inventories consist of finished goods, raw materials and work in process and are stated at the lower of average cost (which approximates first-in, first-out) or net realizable value.
+Inventories: Inventories consist of finished goods, raw materials and work-in-process and are stated at the lower of average cost (which approximates first-in, first-out) or net realizable value.
 Inventory is valued using material costs, labor charges, and allocated factory overhead charges and consists of the following:

-September 30, 2018 September 30, 2017
+September 30 , September 30,

+2019 2018

-Raw materials \$ 6,013,166 \$ 5,991,863
+Raw materials \$ 7,115 ,298 \$ 6,013,166

-Work-in-process 560,988 724,248
+Work-in-process 540 ,962 560,988

-Finished goods 3,475,981 1,737,456
+Finished goods 1,356 ,720 3,475,981

-Inventories, net \$ 10,050,135 \$ 8,453,567
+Inventories, net \$ 9,012 ,980 \$ 10,050,135

-During the year ended September 30, 2018, as part of the acquisition described in Note F, the Company acquired inventory with a fair value of \$2,781,000.
-Inventory is stated at the lower of cost or net realizable value.
 On a regular basis, the Company reviews its inventory and identifies that which is excess, slow moving, and obsolete by considering factors such as inventory levels, expected product life, and forecasted sales demand.
-Any identified excess, slow moving, and obsolete inventory is written down to its market value through a charge to cost of sales.
+Any identified excess, slow moving, and obsolete inventory is written down to its net realizable value through a charge to cost of sales.
 It is possible that additional inventory write-down charges may be required in the future if there is a significant decline in demand for the Company's products and the Company does not adjust its manufacturing production accordingly or if new products are not accepted by the market.